mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 For example, `var f = value.(float32)` converts a value with an interface type to a `float32`.
 This only works if the value actually has a type of `float32`.
+See the earlier section "Type Assertions" for more detail.

 ### Standard Library Packages